Consumer Information and Policies

 For information relating to transfer of credits please see the Accreditation of Prior Learning website where the policy can be viewed.

 Copyright Policy, General Information and Statements

 Unauthorised distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may subject you to civil and criminal liabilities.
-Please see the Universities Peer to Peer file sharing Policy, Guidance on acquiring copyrighted materials and procedure on cheating and plagiarism.
+Please see the University’s Peer to Peer and Copyright Guidance and procedure on cheating and plagiarism.